jonthompson/surfactuator/README.md

 You can easily test this before installing in your boat:
 * The code logs everything to the serial port when there are any changes - and full status updates once a second, so you can connect a USB cable and use the serial monitor to monitor in the arduino IDE in real time whats happening
 * Uncomment *speedlimit=1;* towards the end of the code by removing the leading // and upload the new code.
-* Plug your new power cables into a 12v source (IE: a wall wart with a screw adapter is super easy: https://www.amazon.com/inShareplus-Mounted-Switching-Connector-Adapter/dp/B01GD4ZQRS/ - otherwise just connect whatever 12v source you can.)
+* Plug your new power cables into a 12v source (IE: a wall wart with a screw adapter is super easy: https://www.amazon.com/inShareplus-Mounted-Switching-Connector-Adapter/dp/B01GD4ZQRS/ - otherwise just connect whatever 8-25v source you can.)
 * Connect a multimeter to the one of your actuator triggers (these are the wires that go to the actuator relays - out of the L298N motor controller.
 * Flip surf on that side you are using (if you dont get anything, try the other side.)
 You should see the multimeter read 12v/-12v or so depending on how you have it hooked up.
 This will only run for 3.5 seconds - so you might miss it if you aren't ready.
+If you used a different source voltage than 12v, you will see that on the multimeter instead, it is whatever you are feeding it.
 * Turn off the switch, you should see the reverse of above (-12/12)
 * Repeat for the other side
 * You have confirmed the actuator controls are all good now -- you can continue testing below if you want - otherwise dont forget to comment out the *speedlimit=1;* and reupload the code.